node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

 * **[Rule S7]** Prohibit unsupported-yet things
   + **[Rule S7.1]** prohibit function pointers (in the future, will be supported via something like naked_func_ptr<> checking for nullptr)
 * **[Rule S8]** Prohibit functions except for those safe ones.
-  + Out of functions declared in "library files" (those included via `#include <>`), ONLY functions which protoypes are explicitly listed in a special file safe_library.h, are allowed. safe_library.h MUST include ALL safe functions from C library.
+  + Out of functions declared in "library files" (those included via `#include <>`), ONLY functions which protoypes are explicitly listed in a special safe-library header file (specified in a command line to the compiler such as safe-library=safe_library.h), are allowed. safe-library header MUST include ALL safe functions from C library.
-    - safe_library.h should allow specifying safe classes (with ALL safe functions within the class also explicitly listed)
+    - safe-library header should allow specifying safe classes (with ALL safe functions within the class also explicitly listed; whatever-functions-are-unlisted, are deemed unsafe)
-    - safe_library.h should support `#include` within safe_library.h; it also SHOULD allow including whole library files (such as our own soft_ptr.h).
-It implies that safe_library.h MUST use regular C++ syntax.
+    - safe-library header should support `#include` within; it should support BOTH (a) including other safe-library headers, and (b) including real library files (such as our own soft_ptr.h).
+TBD: for (b), there should be a way to restrict `#include` within safe-library header to only direct #include (without nested #includes).
     - TODO: support for `strlen()` etc. - provided that the parameter is zstring(!)
     - TEST CASES/PROHIBIT: `memset(p,1,1)`
     - TEST CASES/ALLOW: `soft_ptr<X*> px;`